 Google works on constantly improving its products by introducing new technologies.
 Previously, Google has improved the web version of most of its products, such as Google Search Console, Google Analytics, Google Ads, and of course Google Adsense.

 The upgrade to the default web version made the applications simplified and reliable than that of the previous versions.

 Now Google has turned its eyes towards mobile applications.
-While they previously upgraded the Google Analytics app, now they have decided to completely stop the Adsense application for good.
+While they previously upgraded the Google Analytics app, now they stopped the Adsense application for good.

-Here are the reasons why Google has decided to discontinue the Adsense mobile app,
+Here are the reasons Google has discontinued the Adsense mobile app,

 1. Primary Goal to improve Speed: